spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

    # Input arguments:
    #   - i: Input image
-   #   - c: Contrast of the input image
+   #   - c: Contrast of the input image.
+T2 is chosen because of the visual similarity between MT1 and T2.
    #   - qc: Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

    # Output files/folders: